Hochfrequenz/TransformerBeeClient.NET/README.md

 This library is a .NET HTTP client for transformer.bee aka edifact-bo4e-converter.

-It allows you to convert EDIFACT messages to BO4E and vice versa by speaking to Hochfreqeunz's transformer.bee service.
+It allows you to convert EDIFACT messages to BO4E and vice versa by speaking to Hochfrequenz's transformer.bee service.
 Note that the actual conversion happens in the transformer.bee service/backend, this library only provides a convenient way to use its API.

 ## How to use this library